vartanbeno/xee/xee-xpath-compiler/README.md

 # xee-xpath

-A compiler to compile text to XPath bytecode, and various ways to execute the resulting programs.
+A compiler to compile text to XPath bytecode.